-Here at Search Discovery we have clients of all sizes and analytics needs.
+Here at Search Discovery, we have clients of all sizes and analytics needs.
 In our opinion, the decision to choose an analytics platform is an important one.
-We believe there’s a ton of opportunity for improving your site’s experience and your ability to attribute your marketing to conversion with free platforms; however, there are times when the data that comes from free platforms like Google Analytics or Flurry may not fully meet your data needs.
+There’s a ton of opportunity for improving your site’s experience and your ability to attribute your marketing to conversion with free platforms.
+However, there are times when the data that comes from free platforms like Google Analytics or Flurry may not fully meet your data needs.
 Migrating to an enterprise web analytics platform is simply a step along analytics maturity curve.

 Here are the top 5 reasons to upgrade from your free analytics vendor to an enterprise for-pay model.
-Note that we are not distinguishing between Google Analytics Premium and Adobe Analytics (or Webtrends, Localytics, MixPanel, etc) as that’s a whole other conversation.
+Note that we are not distinguishing between Google Analytics Premium and Adobe Analytics (more on that here), or between Webtrends, Localytics, MixPanel, etc.—that’s a whole other conversation.

-Another reason to need access to your raw, unassembled data is if you’re looking to integrate your data outside of your web analytics tool at the cookie/visitor ID level.
-If you foresee the need for a well-integrated Business Intelligence or Data Warehouse platform, enterprise platforms are the way to go.
+If you’re looking to integrate your data outside of your web analytics tool at the cookie/visitor ID level, you’ll need to access your raw, unassembled data through a for-pay platform.
+If you foresee the need for a well-integrated business intelligence or data warehouse platform, enterprise platforms are the way to go.

 There comes a time in an organization’s analytics maturity when integration becomes a focus for their data.
-Integrating with display media, paid search, SEO, email service provider, testing and optimization, personalization, offline data systems, and CRM are often keys to increasing your analytics agility and actionability.
-Many free platforms offer little to none integrations.
-Enterprise platforms generally provide prebuilt connections with the most-used platforms that you’ll want to integrate with; platforms like DoubleClick, AdWords, BrightEdge, CheetahMail, Optimizely, Target, and Salesforce are just the start.
+Integrating with display media, paid search, SEO, email service providers, testing and optimization platforms, personalization platforms, offline data systems, and CRMs are often keys to increasing your analytics agility and actionability.
+Many free platforms offer little to no integrations.
+Enterprise platforms generally provide prebuilt connections with the most-used platforms that you’ll want to integrate with: DoubleClick, AdWords, BrightEdge, CheetahMail, Optimizely, Target, Salesforce, and more.
 Integrating these platforms will allow you to slice your data based on many new dimensions and get you closer to that goal of a 360-degree view of your customer base.
 Most enterprise platforms include an option for importing custom data too!
 Adobe Analytics uses a system called Data Sources whereas Google Analytics uses Custom Dimensions and Measures for data import.
 Just make sure to factor this into your platform costs while investigating a jump to a for-pay platform!

-As unsexy a word as it is, governance of your data is a hugely important factor with the larger organizations with which we work.
+As unsexy a word as it is, data governance is a hugely important factor for the larger organizations with which we work.
 Several of Search Discovery’s clients have hundreds of brands in dozens of countries with a multitude of ad agencies, offices, and end-users of their analytics data.
 Keeping this data consistent, accessible, and properly managed can turn into a scenario where you’re trying to herd cats—it just cannot be done.
 Most free platforms do not grant user-based permissions at the granularity that these types of organizations require.
 For example, a current SDI client utilizes a centrally managed digital analytics model—one group that owns every data-related marketing system across the entire massive company.
 This would be much more than a difficult undertaking with several free platforms, it’d be virtually impossible!
 Enterprise platforms also provide administrators with the ability to ‘login as’ a user to see what the experience will be like for that user to ensure proper access rights.

 But data governance is more than just user management, some enterprise platforms allow you to lock down custom dimensions, metrics, and segments.
 This grants global users confidence that data viewed for one brand within the organization will have the same meaning as the next brand.
 Try doing that with a platform that doesn’t allow you to globally apply data filters!

 Here’s a tough question for you—what can you do if you’ve reached the limit of custom dimensions that you pass into your platform?
 Give up?
-Not much.
+The answer is not much.
 You can always try to squeeze more data into a single dimension via concatenation, but at some point, you’ll outgrow this method too.
 And how about custom metrics?
 If you’re squeezing more than one metric into single variable you are living dangerously.
 If these issues are common during your implementation process, it may be time to consider implementing an enterprise platform that can handle your organization’s size.